MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 ### [PowerShell](#tab/powershell)

-1. On the machine you want to associate with a new Arc gateway, run the following commands:
+1. On the machine you want to associate with a new Arc gateway, run the following command:

     ```powershell
     Set-AzArcGatewaySettings